To order from AAAA, please complete the relevant part of the order form below, including payment details and return to AAAA.

 Incorporating a significant focus on safety systems and human factors relevant to the single seat, hazard rich aerial application environment, the manual brings together the best research and safety insights from around the world, including gracious contributions from Dr Tony Kern (author of Redefining Airmanship and others) and other leading aviation safety thinkers.
 The manual also features comprehensive case studies from the files of the ATSB and a range of very practical advice developed over decades or aerial application operations.

 AAAA plays no part in administering the CASA examinations for the issuing of an Application Rating.
 You should read the relevant CASA website page for the full syllabus and list of study materials and discuss sitting the CASA Agricultural Rating examination with the aerial application training provider.
-The relevant CASA web page is: CASA Application Rating Page
+The relevant CASA web pages are: CASA Application Rating Page Aeroplane and CASA Application Rating Page Helicopter

 This 434 page manual is the primary study material for both the Spraysafe Pilot’s examination and the Spraysafe Loader / Mixer’s examination.